telerik/blazor-ui-messages/README.md

 ## Notes

-The Telerik UI for Blazor suite evolves quickly, with many new features and components being added constantly.
+The Telerik UI for Blazor library evolves quickly, with many new features and components being added constantly.

 This means that translations created at a given point in time may not contain all strings used in newer versions, so you may need to amend them.